-The Exchange proposes to amend EDGA Rule 11.14 to extend the operation of a pilot pursuant to the Rule until April 11, 2011.
-The text of the proposed rule change is attached as Exhibit 5 and is available on the Exchange's website at www.directedge.com, at the Exchange's principal office, at the Public Reference Room of the Commission, and on the Commission's website at www.sec.gov.
+The Exchange proposes to amend EDGX Rule 11.14 to extend the operation of the single stock circuit breaker pilot program pursuant to the Rule until the earlier of August 11, 2011 or the date on which a limit up / limit down mechanism to address extraordinary market volatility, if adopted, applies.
+The text of the proposed rule change is attached as Exhibit 5 and is available on the Exchange's website at www.directedge.com, at the Exchange's principal office, and at the Public Reference Room of the Commission.